2025 Australia 4.0 Summit

 Debate #4 November 7th 12:30-14:00 AEDT | Debate #5 November 14th 12:30-14:30 AEDT

-The 2025 Australia 4.0 Summit is the culmination of three years of national discussions incorporating thousands of participants from across the country and drawn from industry, academia, regulators, utilities and innovators.
+The 2025 Australia 4.0 Summit was the culmination of three years of national discussions incorporating thousands of participants from across the country and drawn from industry, academia, regulators, utilities and innovators.

-We will come together for a series of interactive debates to formulate recommendations to guide policy, strategy, and standards for embedding and exploiting ICT in the transformation of our energy system.
+We came together for a series of interactive debates to formulate recommendations to guide policy, strategy, and standards for embedding and exploiting ICT in the transformation of our energy system.

 Our goal is to promote execution and innovation that will deliver real, sustained benefits to every Australian.

-In advance there will be a recorded keynote by Prof Roy Green AM addressing the productivity opportunities of the Consumers Grid.
-That final session will be extended to two-hours to incorporate a closing keynote by the Hon Matt Kean that will provide a summary of the highlights from the entire series.
+In advance there was a recorded keynote by Prof Roy Green AM addressing the productivity opportunities of the Consumers Grid.

-During the debates you will be expected to engage through Slido to ensure your voice is heard.
+During the debates the audience and debaters engaged through Slido to ensure every voice was heard.

 Australia is leading the world in renewable adoption and, in this brief moment of history, we have the opportunity to solve our own challenges.
 In doing so, we can solve problems for the whole world.
 Do that, and we create an economic boom for Australia sustained for decades.